 - Strict privacy and data protection policies.

 Time Doctor offers a 14-day free trial (no credit card required).
-The basic plan starts as low as $7/user per month.
+The basic plan starts at $7/user per month.

 2. Asana for project management

 Asana is a cloud-based project management tool and team collaboration software that helps teams with task management and organization.